-The library has two meeting rooms for use by Waukesha County not-for-profit groups.
-(For-profit businesses may wish to reserve meeting space in the Sussex Civic Center.)
-The Quad/Graphics Room seats up to 100 people, while the Small Meeting Room is suitable for up to 12 people seated around a large table.
+The library has meeting rooms for use by Waukesha County not-for-profit groups.
+(For-profit businesses may wish to reserve meeting space in the Sussex Civic Center.
+Individuals looking for private study rooms can find information here.)
 Please read the policy and procedures below for details or call the library at 262-246-5180 for more information.

 POLICY: Meeting Room Use

 Adopted by Library Board: February 15, 2023

 ABOUT THE MEETING ROOMS